St. Luke's Urgent Care

 Dr. Lucas advises, "Life-threatening issues, such as shortness of breath, severe pain, drug overdoses, situations that require a CT scan or complex lacerations should be seen at an emergency department as soon as possible."

-Here are some simple ways to decide when to go to an urgent care, and when to visit an emergency department.
+Here are some simple ways to decide when to go to a St. Luke's Urgent Care Center, and when to visit an emergency department.

 Urgent Care Centers